prototypefund/Digital_Bargeld-docs/api-merchant.rst

       summary: string;

       // URL that will show that the order was successful after
       // it has been paid for.
-The wallet will automatically append
+The wallet will always automatically append
-      // the order_id (always) and the session_sig (if applicable).
+      // the order_id as a query parameter.
       fulfillment_url: string;

       // Merchant instance to use (leave empty to use instance "default")